trinodb/trino/presto-docs/src/main/sphinx/connector/hive-azure.rst

 Configuration for Azure Storage credentials
 -------------------------------------------

-If you do not want to rely on Hadoop's ``core-site.xml`` and want to have Presto configured independently with the storage credentials, you can use the following properties in the catalog configuration.
+If you do not want to rely on Hadoop's ``core-site.xml`` and want to have Trino configured independently with the storage credentials, you can use the following properties in the catalog configuration.

 We suggest to use this kind of configuration when you only have the Primary Storage account linked to the cluster.
-When there are secondary storage accounts involved, we recommend configuring Presto using a ``core-site.xml`` containing the appropriate credentials for each account, as described in the preceding section.
+When there are secondary storage accounts involved, we recommend configuring Trino using a ``core-site.xml`` containing the appropriate credentials for each account, as described in the preceding section.